 Reelfoot Lake offers a variety of birding canoe floats and boat tours throughout the year.
 For more information or to make a reservation please call the visitor center at 731-253-9652.

 January and February - Eagle Tours: Join experienced park naturalists on daily, bald eagle and waterfowl bus or van tours.
 During the two-hour tours, eagles can be seen perching, flying, or soaring and snatching a fish from the lake.
 Telescopes for viewing and information about the natural and cultural history of the wildlife and area are provided.
 Reservations are required for Bald Eagle and Waterfowl Tours.
 To reserve check the Upcoming Events page or call the park at (731) 253-9652.

-February 3, 4 & 5, 2017: This family-friendly festival features eagle tours and a variety of interpretive programs.
-Learn more.
+Eagle Festival: This family-friendly festival features eagle tours and a variety of interpretive programs.

 March and April - Deep Swamp Canoe Tours: Join park naturalists for a canoe trip into the old-growth Cypress forest of Reelfoot Lake.
 The canoes glide around huge cypress trees and a variety of birds are usually seen, including nesting eagles.
 The old Cypress forest is one of the most unique areas of Reelfoot Lake, a place very few people have visited.
 Guided trips are offered during the weekends, and reservations are required.
 The tours are $10 per person and are not offered if lake levels become too low.